TL;DR

 AAAHighest levelEnhanced accessibilityGovernment sites, specialized accessibility-focused applications

-Perceivable: Information and user interface components must be presentable to users in ways they can perceive
+Perceivable: Information must be presentable in ways users can perceive

 • Text alternatives for non-text content